 - Use the official government website to check the code.

-- Save a copy of the results page or take a screenshot as proof that you did the check.
+- Please save a copy of the results page or take a screenshot as proof that you completed the check.

 - Don’t rely on physical documents unless they’re specifically allowed under Home Office guidance.